-There are many other important recent contributions to the structural modeling of dynamic life-cycle choices-too many to discuss in detail.
-Key examples include: Cunha, Heckman, and Schennach (2010) who provide important new results on the identification and estimation of the "household production" of early years skill formation; French (2005) which shows the key role of retirement incentives separate from preferences at retirement; Meghir, Low, and Pistaferri (2015) who separate employment risk from wage risk; and Low and Pistaferri (2016) who examine the dynamic incentives in the disability system.
-All of these studies provide convincing evidence on key structural parameters and counterfactuals, helping build our knowledge base on life-cycle behavior.
+There are many other important recent contributions to the structural modeling of dynamic life-cycle choices - too many to discuss in detail.
+Key examples include: Cunha, Heckman and Schennach (2010) which provides important new results on the identification and estimation of the 'household production' of early years skill formation.
+French (2005) which shows the key role of retirement incentives separate from preferences at retirement.
+Meghir, Low and Pistaerri (2015) which separates employment risk from wage risk.
+Low and Pistaferri (2016) which examines the dynamic incentives in the disability system.
+All of these studies provide convincing evidence on key structural parameters and counterfactuals, helping build our knowledge base on life-cycle behaviour.